 South Plains College

 GOVT 2305

-FALL 2017
+FALL 2018

-American Government
+Federal Government

+Online Course

+Professor Drew Landry

+dlandry@southplainscollege.edu

-Online Course Professor Drew Landry dlandry@southplainscollege.edu Levelland Campus, Administrative Building 132 Office Phone Number: (806) 716 - 4032 Office Hours: MW: 9:30 - 10:45am and 1 - 2:15pm; T/Th: 8:00 - 9:00am; F: 10am - 12pm (noon) and/or by appointment
+Levelland Campus, Administrative Building 132

+Office Phone Number: (806) 716 - 4032

+Office Hours: MW: 7 - 8am; R: 1 - 3pm; F: 7 - 11am and/or by appointment

 Common Course

 Department: Social Sciences

 Discipline: Government

 Course Number: GOVERNMENT 2305

 Course Title: Federal Government (Federal Constitution and Topics)

 Credit: 3 Lecture, 0 Lab

 Satisfies a core curriculum requirement?
 Yes, Social Science and ALL Undergraduate Degrees

 Prerequisites: TSI compliance in Reading

 Available Formats: Conventional, INET, ITV

 Campus: Levelland, Reese, ATC, Plainview

 Textbook: Varies according to instructor, Refer to each instructor's instructions for textbook requirements.

 Course Specific Instructions: Each instructor will attach his/her course with specific instructions.

-- Course Description: This course is a survey of fundamental principles of political science, including the American system of government and the origins and development of the constitutions of the United States.
-This course satisfies the Legislative requirements for teacher certification. - Course Purpose: Government 2305, as taught at South Plains College, is a reading intensive course designed to acquaint the learner with the origin and development of the US
+Course Description: This course is a survey of fundamental principles of political science, including the American system of government and the origins and development of the constitutions of the United States.
+This course satisfies the Legislative requirements for teacher certification.

+Course Purpose: Government 2305, as taught at South Plains College, is a reading intensive course designed to acquaint the learner with the origin and development of the US

 Constitution, structure and powers of the national government including the legislative, executive, and judicial branches, federalism, political participation, the national election process, public policy, civil liberties and civil rights.
 This course meets the statutory requirements as set forth by the State of Texas.

 Approval Number: 45.1002.51 25

-- Course Requirements: To maximize a student's potential to complete this course, he/she should attend all class meetings, complete all homework assignments and examinations in a timely manner, and complete all other projects or papers as assigned in the instructor's specific instructions. - Course Evaluation: See the instructor's course information sheet for specific items used in evaluating student performance. - Attendance Policy: Whenever absences become excessive and in the instructor's opinion, minimum course objectives cannot be met due to absences, the student will be withdrawn from the course.
+Course Requirements: To maximize a student's potential to complete this course, he/she should attend all class meetings, complete all homework assignments and examinations in a timely manner, and complete all other projects or papers as assigned in the instructor's specific instructions.

+Course Evaluation: See the instructor's course information sheet for specific items used in evaluating student performance.

+Attendance Policy: Whenever absences become excessive and in the instructor's opinion, minimum course objectives cannot be met due to absences, the student will be withdrawn from the course.
 Each instructor will have additional information about attendance on his/her course information sheet.

 Student Learning Outcomes (SLO):